Zatmeniye Mountain Range, Aquarius

 “Hypothermia, paradoxical undressing, and cardiac arrest,” Atienna whispered.
 “The world is quite a frightening place, Werner.
 And that’s without people.”

 Werner turned back to her, unsurprised.
 “That is correct.”

 Atienna reached into her satchel and pulled out another bundle of blankets.
 She spied that envelope inside as well but averted her eyes from it.
 Instead, she buried herself in a makeshift fort of blankets and let out a sigh before she closed her eyes.

 “Good night, Atienna.”

-The dimming embers of the fire glowed before her and informed her of her reality.
+The dimming embers of the fire glowed before her and reminded her of her reality.
 She shivered, rubbing her arms, and then went rigid.
-There was a red substance soaked into her blankets, leaking in from a stream of red that led to a puddle of red to her left.
+There was a red substance soaked into her blankets, leaking in from a stream of red that led to a puddle to her left.